 - Find myself a comfy place to watch the magic happen.
-I have gloves and lube ready in case I need to go in.
+I have handy dandy blue nitrile gloves and lubricant ready in case I need to go in.

 After knowing your doe is in early labor, you’ll need to understand the three stages of labor.
 Here they are: